504-588-2000

 If your IT network doesn’t meet the provider’s standards, you may have some catch-up to do.
 The improvements that you need to make could be simple like updating your firewall, or you could be looking at a more extensive renovation if you’ve been putting off investment in your IT systems.

 You may also need to look at the devices that are connecting to your network and upgrade to newer equipment in order to get built-in security features.
-This may spin off a discussion about whether or not you will continue to allow employees to use their own devices or provide company-owned equipment that will give you more control over security.
+Many companies are rethinking their Bring Your Own Device (BYOD) policies or implementing stricter endpoint protection as hybrid work continues.

 5. Exclusions for Service Delivery